blackmirror-media/BMInputBox/README.md

 inputBox.validationLabelText = "A number between %@ and %@."
 ```

+#### Text Length
 Setting minimum and maximum lenght of the entered text.
-If the values are the same, it will check for and exact length.
+If the values are the same, it will check for an exact length.

 ```Swift
 inputBox.minimumLenght = 4